 - It’s important to format it in MS-DOS as the system will create it in MBR (Master Boot Record), which is needed to successfully boot Windows.
 NOTE: Mac OS will create a hybrid GPT/MBR partition.

 - If the partition is formatted in GPT; Windows will install, but you will face all those issues and BSOD errors.
 However, if the setup installation is meant to target an MBR partition and the partition was formatted in GPT, Windows installation will say ”Windows cannot be installed to this disk.
 The selected disk is not of the GPT partition style”.

 - If you’re confused don’t worry.
 In simple terms; the flash drive and the partition you made with disk utility have to both be in the same partition style.
 Either MBR or GPT.
 In our case, MBR is our target.

-2)Use any Windows computer and install Rufus.
-(If you don’t have a windows computer, install parallels and run it in a virtual environment)
+If you don’t have a Windows computer, install parallels and run it in a virtual environment.